 Make it a habit to count perishable items weekly, compare system data to physical stock, and tweak orders based on actual usage.
 Use these insights to fine-tune your processes and avoid costly mistakes.

-Conclusion: Improving Restaurant Operations with Real-Time Inventory
+Conclusion: Improving Restaurant Operations with Real Time Inventory Management

 Managing inventory in real time is a game changer for restaurants aiming to cut down on food waste and increase profits.
 Here are three main benefits it brings: